Overview

 Firm's Response

-For one, we offer a vibrant and collaborative network with shared ambition.
-Join us and you’ll be part of global team that creates valuable solutions for clients around the world, ...
+For one, we offer a vibrant and supportive network with shared ambition.
+Join us and you’ll be part of a global team that partners with w...

 About the Firm

 Hogan Lovells is a global megafirm with more than 45 offices in the United States, Europe, Latin America, Asia, Africa, and the Middle East.
-The firm boasts more than 2,800 lawyers, making it one of the largest firms around.
+The firm boasts more than 2,800 lawyers, making it one of the largest firms.

 The Making of a Megafirm

-Hogan Lovells was formed in 2010 by the merger of DC’s Hogan & Hartson and London’s Lovells.
-Hogan & Hartson traced its roots to 1904.
-Established in the Beltway, Hogan & Hartson became known for its government, regulatory, and tax work.
+Hogan Lovells was formed in 2010 through the merger of DC’s Hogan & Hartson and London’s Lovells.
+Hogan & Hartson traced its roots to 1904 in the Beltway, where it was known for its government, regulatory, and tax work.
 London’s Lovells dated back to 1899, when its predecessor firm was established by John Spencer Lovell.
-The two firms combined in 2010 to become a global powerhouse.
+The combined firm became a global powerhouse.

 Diversity at Hogan Lovells